Point Gammon Lighthouse

 See?
 We do have steep cliffs on our shoreline.
 Just not the kind Maine has ... and I'm afraid, not the kind you're thinking of for your lighthouse photography.

-While you're here, I do urge you to visit some of our beautiful, historic towers.
+I do urge you to visit some of our beautiful, historic lighthouses while you're here.
 Although your photos might not be "cliff shots", they'll be spectacular in their own right, I'm sure!

 P.S.
 If you're planning to tour the northeast, check out this site about New England Lighthouses.
 I think you'll find it helpful in your quest for places to take rocky-cliff lighthouse photos!